salrashid123/stackdriver_ping_plugin/README.md

 $ gsutil stat gs://mineral-minutia-820/ping.so
 ```

-You ofcourse dont' have to use the precompiled ```ping.so``` and can just compile it with the instructiosn in the setup step.
+You ofcourse dont' have to use the precompiled ```ping.so``` and can just compile it with the instructions in the setup step.

 ## Build and test